RED NATION CELEBRATION INSTITUTE

 Red Nation Celebration Institute advocates on behalf of American Indian artists, performers, actors, directors, producers, writers as a liaison organization, promoting strong federally recognized artists including urban native communities as well as promoting a better understanding among the general public regarding American Indian, Alaska Native and Indigenous Nations, and people to the entertainment industry, arts, social justice, tribal nations, environmental and educational communities in Los Angeles and County, the State of California and world.

-Red Nation Celebration Institute (RNCI) was established out of a direct need.
-RNCI has its roots in Santa Fe, New Mexico, produced during the famous Indian Market (1995 to 1997); RNCI pioneered the music movement during Indian Market.
+Red Nation Celebration Institute (RNCI) founder Joanelle Romero is 15th Generation New Mexican, RNCI was established out of a direct need.
+RNCI has its roots in Santa Fe, New Mexico, produced during the famous Indian Market (founded in1995); RNCI pioneered the music movement during Indian Market.
 In 1995 there wasn’t any contemporary American Indian music being performed, since inception of Indian Market.
-In 1998, Red Nation moved to Los Angeles to be produced during the most important weeks of the music industry “The Grammy Awards Week.”
-In 2003, Red Nation Celebration “Concert Series” became an “Official Grammy Event” and went on to become Red Nation Celebration’s “Signature” Event.
-In 2005, Red Nation launched the music scene on the Plaza during Indian Market week-end and now native music is being performed on the plaza.
-In addition that same year RNCI produced Red Nation Film Festival “On the Road” bringing native content to Santa Fe and the Red is green Carpet Galas.
+In 1998, RNCI produced the ‘Concert Series’ during the most important weeks of the music industry “The Grammy Awards Week.”
+In 2003, Red Nation Celebration Institute’s “Concert Series” became an “Official Grammy Event” and went on to become Red Nation Celebration Institute’s “Signature” Event.
+In 2005, RNCI launched the music scene on the Plaza during Indian Market week-end and now native music is being performed on the plaza.
+In addition that same year RNCI produced Red Nation Film Festival “On the Road” bringing native content to Santa Fe and the Red is Green Carpet Galas.